 - Be crystal-clear about what processes should involve cloud technologies.
-Also, make sure that you have the business IT strategy in place beforehand to know things that you can handle internally and the things you need the help of the third-party.
+Also, make sure that you have the business IT strategy in place beforehand to know things that you can handle internally and the things you need the help of a third party.

 - Do some market research and survey to know the needs of the market.
 It will help you decide which processes must integrate cloud technologies.

-- Collaborate with various third-party supply chain partners to make operations more straightforward.
+- Collaborate with various third-party Logistic and Supply Chain partners to make operations more straightforward.